 - This is a lazy approach to the strategy in my opinion and is a poor way of doing YouTube affiliate marketing.

-- A large majority of the programs promoted on Muncheye are seriously questionable and of poor quality.
+- A large number of the programs on Muncheye are seriously questionable and of poor quality.
 I never feel comfortable promoting most of them (and a lot of people do because they only care about making money).
 It’s a serious ethical affiliate marketing issue.

 In my honest opinion, at best, this strategy may work in rare cases, but the effort you put into this is better spent making a legitimate, unique online business with your own videos instead of using this strategy.